-In August 2019, the Company filed a prospectus supplement to the 2018 Shelf Registration Statement registering a public offering of 14,526,315 shares of common stock at a price of \$0.95 per share.
-Proceeds from the public offering, net of underwriting discounts, commissions and offering expenses, were approximately \$12.7 million.
+In October 2021, the Company completed a public offering of 666,666 shares of its common stock and warrants to purchase 333,333 shares of its common stock at a combined price of \$34.00 per share of common stock and one-half of a warrant to purchase one share of common stock.
+Proceeds from the public offering, net of underwriting discounts, commissions and offering expenses were approximately \$21.1 million.